MichasSlusarczyk/Psinder/README.md

 - password reminder (with e-mail confirmation)
 - changing the page display language to Polish (excluding the translation of animal descriptions).

-# Start-up instructions from the developer's website:
+# Start-up instructions from the developer's side:
 ### Backend:
 Perform the installation of the Visual Studio 2022 development environment from https://visualstudio.microsoft.com/pl/vs/.
 To do this, during the installation of the environment itself in the Community version using the installer, choose the ASP.NET and Web Development package, and make sure that the latest version of .NET 7 is installed.
 Upon the first project launch, it should automatically download all necessary packages using the NuGet Package Manager tool.
 Even though the SQL Server database is locally located within the project during the application development process, the Redis tool is still required to run the application.
 To achieve this, based on the Linux system, which can also be installed as a subsystem for the Windows system, install the Redis tool using the following commands:

 *sudo apt-add-repository ppa:redislabs/redis*

 *sudo apt-get update*

 *sudo apt-get upgrade*

 *sudo apt-get install redis-server*

 The last step is to run this tool in the background using the command:
 *sudo service redis-server start*

 In case it is necessary to make changes to the database structure, perform migration using the command in the built-in Visual Studio Package Manager Console, and then update the database:

-*Add-Migration InitialCreate -Project Psinder.DB* *Update-Database -Project Psinder.DB*
+*Add-Migration InitialCreate -Project Psinder.DB*

+*Update-Database -Project Psinder.DB*

 ### Frontend: